describo/crate-builder-component/README.md

     web component or just not used), routing is turned off anyway.
 Most likely you want to leave the component to deal with this or listen out for the `navigation` event and handle it yourself if the component can't.
+-   `enableReverseLinkBrowser`: true : false: `(default: true)`: enable / disable the reverse link browser.
+If enabled, it can be shown as a right sidebar as required.
 -   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that the data are turned off.
 The crate is set into a mode where it is readonly.
 -   `webComponent`: true | false: `(default: true)` : Setting this to true alters the behaviour of